 According to Google, there are millions of users perform Google Image search.
 Moz has mentioned that image search has 27% of search engine market share apart from Google.com search share according to their research conducted on US searches.

 Basically, images added to websites provide contextual information for search engines.
 When we look at it from page loading speed view, optimized images tend to speed up page loading.

 Other than providing accessibility for search bots to crawl your website images, you also want to improve the user experience and the engagement of visitors towards your website.

 I will provide simple tips on how you can optimize your images.

-- Use keywords for your image file names – You need to choose the right filename for your images as it represents the content you publish.
-Before uploading your images make sure to use relevant keywords to improve your images ranking on Google Image search
+- Use keywords for your image file names – You need to choose the right filename for your images, representing the content you publish.
+Before uploading your images make sure to use relevant keywords to improve your image ranking on Google Image search

 - Use alt tags – When your visitors look at your images, they will somehow understand the visual presentation.
-However, it is impossible for search engine bots to index your images without an alternative tag.
-You can use 10-15 words to provide descriptions about your images.
+However, search engine bots can’t index your images without an alternative tag.
+You can use 10-15 words to provide descriptions of your images.